Lead nurturing is a process of developing and maintaining relationships with potential customers.

 Sales responsibilities in lead nurturing are as follows:

 “Walk in your customer's shoes” is one of the most common pieces of advice given to sales and marketing professionals.
-That’s why before scheduling a call with a prospect or lead, you need to set some time aside to thoroughly research their business and also the industry in which they operate.
+That’s why before scheduling a call with a prospect or lead, you need to set some time aside to thoroughly research their business and the industry in which they operate.

 During the call, you need to listen to your potential customers and ask questions.
 It should feel like a conversation, not a sales pitch.
 If you understand how you can serve your potential customers better, you’ll be more likely to close a deal.

 It’s also important to be attentive to details during your lead interactions.
-For example, you can take notes in your CRM even if it’s a minor detail, like if a lead mentioned that they have two kids or that they are going on vacation to Paris next week.
+For example, you can take notes even if it’s a minor detail, like if a lead mentioned that they have two kids or that they are going on vacation to Paris next week.
 Next time, when you have a conversation with this lead, you’ll be able to start on a more personal note.

 Every organization, even a large one, has limited resources.
 That’s why you need to prioritize where you spend your time and focus.
 This is where lead scoring comes in.